 Choosing between leasing an intraoral scanner and using a lab-provided model is a significant decision for your practice.
 It’s about more than just the initial cost; it’s about finding a solution that aligns with your clinical needs, operational workflow, and long-term goals.
 Before you make a choice, it’s helpful to look at the bigger picture.
 Considering factors like your case volume, technology integration, and team support will help you select a path that modernizes your workflow and sets your practice up for sustained success.

-Evaluate Your Practice’s Case Volume and Growth Goals
+Evaluate Your Practice’s Case Volume and Growth Plans

 The allure of a “free” scanner from a lab often comes with a catch: a minimum case requirement.
 Many labs that offer scanners require you to send them a certain dollar amount of work each month, effectively building the scanner’s cost into their restoration fees.
 Take a realistic look at your numbers.
 Does your current case volume consistently meet that minimum?
 If you’re a growing practice or your case numbers fluctuate, being tied to a monthly minimum can create unnecessary pressure.
 A lease offers a predictable monthly expense without obligating you to a specific lab, giving you flexibility.